Morikoi/asteroid-blaster/docs/topics/platforms.md

 #### Facts

-- The `ELK stack` refers to Elasticsearch,
+- The `ELK stack` refers to Elasticsearch, Logstash, Kibana as tools.
+- Beats and agent collectors inspired t